Get insider access

 HiFiMan HE-400i

 The HiFiMan Sundara 2020 are better for neutral sound than the HiFiMan HE-400i.
 The HiFiMan have better build quality, a more stable fit, and deliver sound more consistently.
 They also have a more accurate bass response, which some listeners may prefer.
-However, the HE-400i have a better passive soundstage performance.
+However, the HE-400i have a slightly better passive soundstage performance.
 They also come with a longer, 10-foot audio cable.

 Sennheiser HD 560S

-The HiFiMan Sundara 2020 are better for neutral sound than the Sennheiser HD 560S.
-The HiFiMan deliver audio more consistently and have a better passive soundstage performance.
+The HiFiMan Sundara 2020 are slightly more premium than the Sennheiser HD 560S.
+The HiFiMan deliver audio more consistently with a bit more low-end, and they have a better passive soundstage performance.
 They also have a much better build quality.
-However, the Sennheiser have significantly better bass accuracy, so they may be more suitable for genres like EDM and hip-hop.
-They also have a more stable fit.
+However, the Sennheiser are more stable fitting, weigh less, and offer more midrange presence, which you may prefer.

 Beyerdynamic DT 770 PRO